RANKED: The Top 80 Best Golf Courses in Wales

 58. Woodlake Park

-Undulating, tree-lined fairways on a pretty parkland near the Llandegfedd Reservoir.
+Undulating, tree-lined fairways on a pretty parkland overlooking the Llandegfedd Reservoir.
 Its front nine has great views as it is higher up, and the back nine is an excellent parkland/moorland mix.
+Very firm, fast USGA-spec greens.

 57. Wenvoe Castle